History of Czechoslovak nationality: National characteristics

-Languages
+Language

 Czech and Slovak remain very similar languages.
 At the time of their formation, Czech and Slovak were actually the same.
 They both come from Church Slavonic, the original language of Slav tribes and transformed into a literary language by Saints Cyril and Methodius, who brought Christianity to Eastern Europe.
 However, spoken Czech is today very different from Slavonic, due to the many reforms, notably those of Jan Hus.
 As for Slovak, it consists of many dialects.
 Those from the Western part resemble Czech and those from the East are more similar to Slavonic.
 Differences between the Czech and Slovak languages can also be explained by the Magyarisation of Slovak which occurred mainly in the 19th Century.
 However, even though Czech and Slovak are different languages, in most cases both Czech and Slovaks can easily understand each other, speaking their own language.
-Nevertheless, language is an important stone of the Czech and Slovak societies.
+Nevertheless, language is an important cornerstone of the Czech and Slovak societies.
 Thus, knowledge of language is a requirement for the acquisition of citizenship.

-Religions
+Religion

 The Bohemian population was mainly Protestant.
 Today, however, it is mostly non-religious.
 The Moravian and Slovak populations are mainly Catholic.
 However, Czechoslovakia is truly a mosaic of diverse religions.